Clergy & Staff

 David Enlow, Organist & Choir Master

-Mr. Enlow holds both an undergraduate and a master's degree from The Juilliard School where he studied with Paul Jacobs and John Weaver.
-He also studied at the Curtis Institute of Music in Philadelphia and with John Tuttle in Toronto.
-David is a Fellow of the American Guild of Organists, winner of the S. Lewis Elmer & Fellowship prizes, and an Associate of the Royal Canadian College of Organists, winner of the Barker Prize.
-He has also won several national performance competition first prizes including those of the Arthur Poister Competition and the Albert Schweitzer Organ Festival USA.
+He holds both bachelor’s and master's degrees from the Juilliard School, where he studied with Paul Jacobs and John Weaver.
+Mr. Enlow also studied at the Curtis Institute of Music in Philadelphia, and with John Tuttle in Toronto.
+Mr. Enlow’s national first prizes for performance include those of the Arthur Poister Competition and the Albert Schweitzer Organ Festival/USA.

 Colin MacKnight, Sub-Organist (Assistant Organist)